 The centerpiece of 30,000-acre Arenal Volcano National Park, Costa Rica’s most active volcano is also one of the country’s top tourist attractions.
 Lava has flowed since Arenal last erupted in 1968 and wiped out two nearby towns.
 By day, you can see smoke and ash billowing from Arenal’s peak.
-Come nightfall, you can watch the fiery-red lava ooze down its western slope.
+Come nightfall, you can watch the fiery-red lava ooze down its western slope, according to Go Visit Costa Rica.
+(The lava flows toward Arenal Volcano Lodge and the Linda Vista Hotels, according to TripAdvisor.)
 You can take a guided hike at the base of the volcano; park rangers monitor Arenal’s activity and close the trails when there’s a safety concern.

 History buffs know that an eruption by Mount Vesuvius buried the ancient Roman city of Pompeii under a thick carpet of volcanic ash in 79 A.D.
 Today, Vesuvius remains one of the most active volcanoes in the world, erupting once every 20 years on average.
 That said, Vesuvius hasn’t erupted since 1944, and scientists monitor its activity closely.
 To get to the rim of Vesuvius, take the commuter train from Naples or Sorrento and get off at the Pompeii stop; a shuttle van can get you most of the way up the volcano, but be aware: You’ll still face a steep 30-minute hike to get to the summit.